VeryLittleGravitas/CDTADPQ/readme.md

 g.
 Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0;

-**See the code repository for specifics of implementation. [commit history](https://github.com/VeryLittleGravitas/CDTADPQ/commits/master) The pattern library utilised conforms to ADA and WCAG 2.0, see [Pattern Library Accessibility Notes](https://standards.usa.gov/getting-started/designers/#notes-on-accessibility).**
+**See the code repository for specifics of implementation [commit history](https://github.com/VeryLittleGravitas/CDTADPQ/commits/master) to see the user-facing templates.
+They are written with standards complient, acessible, semantic HTML using [Progressive Enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement), directly using the U.S. Web Design Standards which are fully complient with ADA and WCAG 2.0.
+See [Pattern Library Accessibility Notes](https://standards.usa.gov/getting-started/designers/#notes-on-accessibility).**

 h.
 Created or used a design style guide and/or a pattern library;